LogicalMind123/ACeT-paper/README.md

-# AceT: Transformer models for mAb viscosity, PK, and regulatory success
+# AceT: Transformer model for mAb viscosity, PK, and regulatory success

 This repository contains the code and small example data to reproduce the analyses/figures in our NBME submission.